Harshal0902/HealthCrypto/README.md

 ## 🧠 Challenges we ran into

 - Reducing the size of the trained model was challenging for us.
 Bigger size meant that users have to wait a long time for obtaining prediction results and we would not be able to upload it on GitHub as well.
 We researched about the ways we can use to reduce model's size and found Quantization Aware Training to be useful and effective and we are glad it worked.
+- As we were working with the blockchain tech for the first time if was bit difficult in the beginning but soon we were able to get it working.

 ## 🏅 Accomplishments that we're proud of

 - Completing all these features in just two days is another.
+- We are proud of our ability to use the latest technology and the best way to do it.

 ## 📖 What we learned

 - Using Quantization Aware Training to reduce size of the model
 - Integrate ML models directly without creating an API with Django
+- Using NFT to store data
 - Collaboration.

 ## 🚀 What's next for HealthCrypto

+- Add more features and improve the UI.
+- Adding a secure web-app to store data.